 Past and present actions and activities that have affected cultural resources in the study area include domestic sheep grazing and trailing, the implementation of grazing improvements, mining and mining reclamation projects, personal firewood gathering (potentially removing culturally scarred trees and aspen trees with inscriptions), recreation and heritage tourism, vegetation treatments, and unregulated activities such as off-road driving, illegal dumping, and artifact collection.
-Many of these activities occurred prior to regulations requiring the inventory and protection of cultural resources, and therefore impacts to cultural resources continued unchecked until the implementation of the National Historic Preservation Act in 1966.
-However, the unregulated activities continue to occur and affect cultural resources.
+Many of these activities impacted cultural resources prior to enactment of the National Historic Preservation Act in 1966.

-Under Alternatives A, C and D, the cumulative effects of continued grazing combined with a continuation of the past and present activities described above may cause concentrated ground disturbance and cause cumulative, long term, irreversible, adverse effects to known and unrecorded historic properties.
-However, the added terms and conditions, and Gunnison Sage Grouse Best Management Practices and Adaptive Management could help minimize the degree of cumulative effects by grazing at a lower intensity.
-The proposed methods for improving habitat could increase soil stability, thereby decreasing potential effects to cultural resources.
+Under Alternatives A, C and D, the cumulative effects of continued grazing combined with a continuation of the past and present activities described above may cause concentrated ground disturbance, with cumulative, long term, irreversible, and potentially adverse effects to known and unrecorded historic properties.
+However, the added terms and conditions could help minimize the degree of cumulative effects, and proposed methods for improving habitat could increase soil stability, thereby decreasing potential effects to cultural resources.

-Under the Alternative B, continued grazing as previously permitted on the nine allotments combined with a continuation of the past and present activities described above may cause concentrated ground disturbance from domestic sheep and cause cumulative, long term, irreversible, adverse effects to known and unrecorded historic properties.
+Under Alternative B, continued grazing as previously permitted on the nine allotments combined with a continuation of the past and present activities described above may cause concentrated ground disturbance from domestic sheep and cause cumulative, long term, irreversible, and potentially adverse effects to known and unrecorded historic properties.